623059008/InfoVizProject/README.md

-## The key factor which impacts the house price in Kansas City
+## The key factor impacts the house price in Kansas City

 > Github: https://github.com/623059008/InfoVizProject
 >